mindspore-lab/mindrl/mindspore_rl/distribution/README.md

 Finally, we can execute the following command by running [train.py](../../example/ppo/train.py), achieve distributed structure under the description of `MultiActorSingleLearnerDP`.
 By replace the parameter in `config.py` of `distribution_policy`, it can achieve switching between different distributed strategies under the same algorithm.

-> Currently, the ppo algorithm supports MultiActorSingleLearnerDP and SingleLearnerSingleActorWithMultiEnvDP, A3C supports AsyncSingleLearnerMultiActorDP, and other algorithms are under updating.
+> Currently, the ppo algorithm supports MultiActorSingleLearnerDP, SingleLearnerSingleActorWithMultiEnvDP and SingleLearnerSingleActorWithMultiEnvHeterDP, A3C supports AsyncSingleLearnerMultiActorDP, and other algorithms are under updating.
+> Attention: Change `auto_distribution` to `True` and choose a sutiable DP for `distribution_policy`  defined in depoly_config.

 ```bash
 mpirun -n 4 python train.py --enable_distribute True --worker_num 4